TaranSingh50/SpeechSense/replit.md

 **Recent Updates**:
 - Successfully completed migration from Replit Agent to standard Replit environment ✅
+- Verified all packages are properly installed and configured ✅
+- Application running smoothly on port 5000 with full functionality ✅
+- In-memory storage configured as fallback when DATABASE_URL not available ✅
+- Project ready for database integration when DATABASE_URL is provided ✅
 - Configured fallback to in-memory storage for development when DATABASE_URL not available ✅
 - Made OpenAI integration conditional to prevent startup failures without API key ✅
 - Added OPENAI_API_KEY environment variable for real AI-powered speech transcription ✅